-- Continue to ensure all premises and other infrastructure related to transport facilities is accessible.

-- Ensured adequate priority parking to meet the demand of people with disability in terms of quantity and location.

-- Curbing and footpaths upgrades
+- Continue to ensure all premises and other infrastructure related to transport facilities is accessible. - Ensured adequate priority parking to meet the demand of people with disability in terms of quantity and location. - Curbing and footpaths upgrades

-- Two new Seniors units on Russell Street

-- Sliding doors at some public buildings

-- Handrails at toilets and stairs

 Outcome 3: People with disability receive information from the Shire of Perenjori in a format that will enable them to access the information as readily as other people are able to access it.